-- a robust control process is followed as part of interim and annual financial statements preparation, involving the appropriate level of management review and attestation of the significant account line items, and where judgements and estimates are made, they are independently reviewed to ensure that they are reasonable and appropriate.
-This ensures that the consolidated financial information required for the interim and annual financial statements is presented fairly and disclosed appropriately; - the Annual Report and Interim Report are also subject to detailed review and approval through a structured governance process involving Senior and Executive finance personnel; - summary and detailed papers are prepared for review and approval by the GAC covering all significant judgemental and technical accounting issues, together with any significant presentation and disclosure matters; and - user access to the financial reporting system is restricted to those individuals that require it for their assigned roles and responsibilities.
+- the Annual Report and Interim Report are also subject to detailed review and approval through a structured governance process involving Senior and Executive finance personnel; - summary and detailed papers are prepared for review and approval by the CAC covering all significant judgemental and technical accounting issues, together with any significant presentation and disclosure matters; and - user access to the financial reporting system is restricted to those individuals that require it for their assigned roles and responsibilities.

-Reviews by the Board
+Reviews by the Court

-The effectiveness of the risk management and internal control systems are regularly reviewed by the Board, along with the GAC and the BRC, which also receive reports of reviews undertaken by Group Risk and GIA.
+The effectiveness of the risk management and internal control systems are regularly reviewed by the Court, along with the CAC and the CRC, which also receive reports of reviews undertaken by Group Risk and GIA.

-The GAC receives reports from the Group's external auditor (which include details of significant internal control matters that they have identified) and has separate discussions with the external and internal auditors at least once a year without

-Executives present, to ensure that there are no unresolved issues of concern.
+The CAC receives reports from the Group's external auditor (which include details of significant internal control matters that they have identified) and has separate discussions with the external and internal auditors at least once a year without Executives present, to ensure that there are no unresolved issues of concern.